dd828/Math5471/README.md

  based on the Root Mean Squared Error (RMSE).
 It generates a synthetic low-rank matrix, introduces noise and missing values, applies the specified algorithm(s), and computes the RMSE for both observed and full matrices.

-## How to Reproduce the Results in the Report
+## How to Reproduce the Results in the Report?

 ### Step 1: Install the Package